Seeam2590/cs50_fair/README.md

 Framework used: Django (Python Framework) has been used to build this web application

-Live Project: The deployed web application can be found here - https://cs50s90.herokuapp.com/
+Live Project: The deployed web application can be found here - https://cs50s90.herokuapp.com/ Project Description: The video description of the project can be found at: https://youtu.be/A8BNNN7_WlU

 Implementation: